 Switching your focus – from internal to external – can go a long way toward reducing social anxiety.
 This is simple to understand because you can’t pay attention to two things at once.
 The more you focus on what’s happening around you, the less you’ll be affected by anxiety.

-Focus your attention on those around you, but not on what they may or may not be thinking.
+Focus your attention on those (and your surroundings) around you, but not on what they may or may not be thinking.
 Anxiety isn’t as obvious as you think.
 And even if someone notices that you’re nervous, that doesn’t mean they’ll think something bad about you.
 This is easier to achieve by really listening to what is being said, not to your own negative thoughts.
-Don’t worry about what you’re going to say – focus on the present moment.
+Don’t worry about what you’re going to say – focus on the present moment (being Mindful).
 You don’t need to try to be perfect.
 Being real and attentive is more important—these are qualities people always appreciate.

 The value of breathing exercises